Purdue-CS193/homework-0-vrovaris/index.md

 ## Vitor's First CS193 Homework

-What I love avout CS193:
+What I love about CS193:

 - Useful content!
 - Kind and funny instructors!